jbgolds/os-legal-explorer/frontend_plan.md

   - Create a legend explaining node and edge types.
   - Citation networks should never be larger than 100-200 nodes, so do not think we will have to worry about performance much.

-### Step 4: User Feedback Mechanisms (Week 5)
+### Step 3: User Feedback Mechanisms
 - **Design Feedback UI Components:**
-  - Create modal dialogs for different feedback types.
+  - Create modal dialogs for different feedback types that overlay the single-page application.
   - Implement form validation for feedback submissions.

 - **Implement Feedback Endpoints:**